Top 10 Places to Surf in Indonesia

 Indonesia is not unknown to many surfers around the world to having many perfect surf spots around its many beautiful islands surrounded by many choices of waves.
 Be you an advanced surfer or a beginner, you will surely find a place to surf here.

-Many surf travelers will come to Indonesia for its perfect surf breaks, white sand beaches, warm and sunny weather and local friendly people.
+Many surf travelers will come to Indonesia for its perfect surf breaks, white sand beaches, warm and sunny weather, and local friendly people.
 This is almost a perfect setting to make Indonesia an ultimate surfer’s paradise.

-The swells come from the south and southwest of Indonesia, so all the coastlines facing in these directions will get a good amount of waves to surf.
-This includes places like Bali, Lombok, Java, Sumatra, Flores, Sumbawa, Sumba and Timor, just to name a few of the thousands of islands in Indonesia.
+The swells come from the south and southwest of Indonesia, so all the coastlines facing these directions will get a good amount of waves to surf.
+This includes places like Bali, Lombok, Java, Sumatra, Flores, Sumbawa, Sumba, and Timor, just to name a few of the thousands of islands in Indonesia.